Tell the students what the Miriam’s Vision resource and this module are about, share the title, key message, objectives etc.

 - Where is the MHCECC?
 (In India, in the state of Odisha.)

-Explain that we are going to explore one form of dance in the locality of the Miriam Hyman Children’s Eye Care Centre.
+Explain that all parts of the world have their own traditional dance forms.
+We are going to explore the traditional dance form in the locality of the Miriam Hyman Children’s Eye Care Centre.
 (Do they remember where it is?
 Odisha, India.)

 Show MV Dance Resource 1.1 Intro to Odissi PP.